MasoudJTehrani/PCLA/README.md

   - <a href="https://github.com/autonomousvision/transfuser">Repository</a>

 - **Transfuser++**
   - Contains 4 different autonomous agents of Transfuser++ with 3 training seeds for each agent.
-To use these agents, you need to set some [Environment Variables](#environment-variables).
     - **tfpp_l6_#** : Best performing Transfuser++ agent.
 Second place at <a href="https://leaderboard.carla.org">CARLA Leaderboard 2</a> SENSORS track(Tuebingen_AI team)
     - **tfpp_lav_#** : Transfuser++ but it's not trained on Town02 and Town05.
     - **tfpp_wp_#** : Transfuser++ WP from their paper's appendix.